susannemoog/sauceExtension/README.md

 Installation
 --------------

-+ Copy the folder extensions to your project
++ Copy the folder extensions to your codeception project
 + Add the extension in your codeception.yml as shown in the example.codeception.yml
 + Configure your username and access key
 + Include the extension in your _bootstrap.php (include('extensions/sauce/SauceExtension.php');)